 If you’re looking into saunas for your home, there are a few things to know before purchasing one.

-For one, steam rooms require more maintenance than dry saunas due to the moisture.
+For starters, steam rooms require more maintenance than dry saunas due to the moisture levels.
 More moisture means more potential for mildew and mold growth, so upkeep should be taken seriously.
-Steam rooms generally aren’t as easy to install for home use because they typically require plumbing and venting, too.
+Steam rooms generally aren’t as easy to install for home use, either, because they typically require additional plumbing and venting.

 Traditional dry saunas are more common in private homes because they’re easier to install and don’t pose as much of a risk regarding mold.